 I’m going to draw my characters one by one, so I’m going to start a new document by opening Photoshop CC and going to File and creating a new document.
 My settings are below.

-I’m going for A3 size, 300dpi and RGB colour mode, as I don’t intend to print, but showcase on the web.
+I’m going for A3 size, 300dpi, and RGB color mode, as I don’t intend to print, but showcase on the web.
 Normally you would only need 72dpi for web-based content but because I may change my mind later and decide to print it I’m creating it at 300dpi and I can always shrink it down to 72dpi at a later point.
 You can’t upscale 72 dpi to 300dpi, as it will be very pixelated and bad quality.

 Now I have my blank canvas I’m going to create a new layer by clicking on the little icon next to the trash can at the bottom of the layers panel (highlighted below)